If you die before you take your deferred benefits

 The death grant

 If you die before you release your deferred benefits, a death grant may be payable.
 The death grant is a one-off lump sum payment to a person or charitable organisation of your choice.
-It is paid in addition to any dependant’s pensions.
+It is paid in addition to any survivor’s pensions.

 If you have other LGPS accounts